Courage Center Handiham World Weekly E-Letter for the week of Wednesday, 20 February 2013

 Mike, W1MWB, responds to the call for a new Worked All States challenge:

 I think an IRB and conference-based WAS challenge would be a good thing.
 For example, just the other day I heard a station in NH calling for the NH QSO party.
 It was AF1T, whom I worked on 2 meter simplex.
 However, on 20 meters I could not get through the pileup as he was probably a bit too close geographically.
 If I had been on one of the handiham IRBs I would have most likely been able to make the contact, so I think utilizing the IRBs would be a good thing, and as you said, using the *HANDIHAM* server and associated systems would be good practice for new folks coming into the hobby.
-I look forward to hearing more on this.
+I look forward to hearing more on this.73 for now,

 Mike, W1MWB